 Today we’re gonna talk about how to improve WordPress security – using two-factor authentication – ‘2FA’ in short.
 In my last article, we talked about how to setup two-factor authentication using Duo Security – a renowned security firm with clients like Sony and Esty.
 In this article we’re going to learn how to setup two-factor authentication using the Google Authenticator WordPress plugin.
-This plugin was developed by Henrik Schack, more information about the same can be found in his blog.

 In order for this process to work, you’ll need a smartphone – either an Android phone, iPhone or a BlackBerry.
 Other operating systems like Symbian and Samsung’s JAVA based mobile operating systems are not supported.
 This is because our authentication software will be the Google Authenticator app in our phone.
 If you’ve used Gmail or Dropbox’s 2FA feature in the past, then you’ve had had to install the Google Authenticator app.
 For folks who haven’t used the app – don’t worry.
 It’s a pretty easy process!

 Installing Google Authenticator

 We begin by installing the plugin in WordPress.
 To do this, go to WordPress Dashboard > Plugins > Add New.

 Search for “google authenticator” and install the first result that is displayed.

 Once the plugin is downloaded and unpacked, Activate it.

 The Google Authenticator for WordPress plugin does not have a dedicated menu entry in the WordPress dashboard menu, nor does it have a sub-menu item under Settings.
 You need to activate this plugin on a per-user basis, just like in our last 2FA tutorial.
 You can access the individual user setting, by going to WP Dashboard > Users > Your Profile.
 Scroll down a bit and you’ll find the settings headed under Google Authenticator Settings.